dakusui/jcunit/src/site/markdown/features/FSM.md

 "To execute function B, you can use the object y, mentioned in the procedure above,  as its first parameter."
 If we are using JCUnit, "ConstraintManager" is a mechanism to handle this sort of situation, but it happens too often.
-Writing custom constraint manager every time is boring, dependent on individual, and very error prone procedure.
+Writing custom constraint manager every time is boring, dependent on individuals, and very error prone procedure.
 Model software and let JCUnit do the rest.
-This is the goal of JCUnit from the first place.
+This is the goal of JCUnit.
+Then what sort of model would be useful, would be the next question.
+And so called 'finite state machine' is what I'm going to introduce as an answer to it.

+## What is a finite state machine?

+## How much is it powerful?

   * What model are we going to use?